MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Cluster-Sets.md

 **Answer:** All member clusters must be in the same AD forest.

 **Question:** How many clusters or nodes can be part of a single cluster Set? <br>
 **Answer:** In Windows Server 2019, cluster sets been tested and supported up to 64 total cluster nodes.
 However, cluster sets architecture scales to much larger limits and is not something that is hardcoded for a limit.
-Please let Microsoft know if larger scale is critical to you and how you plan to use it.
+Let Microsoft know if larger scale is critical to you and how you plan to use it.

 **Question:** Will all Storage Spaces Direct clusters in a cluster set form a single storage pool? <br>
 **Answer:** No. Storage Spaces Direct technology still operates within a single cluster and not across member clusters in a cluster set.

 **Question:** Is the cluster set namespace highly available? <br>
 **Answer:** Yes, the cluster set namespace is provided via a Continuously Available (CA) referral SOFS namespace server running on the management cluster.
 Microsoft recommends having enough number of virtual machines from member clusters to make it resilient to localized cluster-wide failures.
-However, to account for unforeseen catastrophic failures – e.g. all virtual machines in the management cluster going down at the same time – the referral information is additionally persistently cached in each cluster set node, even across reboots.
+However, to account for unforeseen catastrophic failures – for example, all virtual machines in the management cluster going down at the same time – the referral information is additionally persistently cached in each cluster set node, even across reboots.

 **Question:** Does the cluster set namespace-based storage access slow down storage performance in a cluster set? <br>
 **Answer:** No. Cluster set namespace offers an overlay referral namespace within a cluster set – conceptually like Distributed File System Namespaces (DFSN).
 And unlike DFSN, all cluster set namespace referral metadata is auto-populated and auto-updated on all nodes without any administrator intervention, so there is almost no performance overhead in the storage access path.